Causes of Carpet and Upholstery Wicking

 The upward flow of moisture on fiber surfaces during drying is referred to as wicking.
 The factors contributing to browning are slow drying, over wetting, and cellulosic material (jute backing).

 Wicking is caused when a spill or other soiling is able to deeply penetrate a carpet.
 This soil is very challenging to remove even after deep extraction as the drying carpet looks clean on the surface.
 However, the residual soil (stain) “wicks” it way to the carpet surface.

 In some cases, repeated extractions are successful in dealing with the wicking by removing all the soil (stain) that has penetrated the carpet.
 Coffee or cola drinks spills are especially difficult to deal with.

 Ideally the spill is handled immediately so it doesn’t have the opportunity to deeply penetrate the carpet.

-Browning is a phenomenon in which, after the carpet or rug is cleaned and has dried, the fiber tips turn dark.
+Browning is a phenomenon that occurs after a carpet or rug is cleaned and has dried where the fiber tips turn dark.

 What causes carpets and rugs to brown?
 Carpet dries from the tips.
 Therefore, as the cleaning solution evaporates from the tips, the water rises to the surface bringing with it everything dissolved in it, and then the water evaporates leaving everything else behind.

 This leaves on the tips of the carpet a high-alkalinity residue plus anything else left in the carpet such as high shampoo levels, cola, coffee, etc.